 Telecommunications in South Africa

-Telecommunications in South Africa, including internet, television and phone services, are provided to a good standard in urban areas.
+Telecommunications in South Africa, including internet, television and phone services, are at a good standard in urban areas.
 In recent years, there has been an increase in the number of providers in all industries, meaning greater consideration needs to be given to choosing the appropriate packages.
-To watch TV in South Africa, you will need to purchase a TV license from SABC.
+To watch TV in South Africa, you will also need to purchase a TV license from SABC.

 Connecting to a South African phone number